 Posted by Willy Franzen on March 14, 2010.
-Positions below updated every five minutes.
+Jobs updated daily.

 We’ve grown up in the age of extreme sports.
 Not only did we get to see the X Games when it was a new thing, but we also got to see sports like snowboarding make their way into the Olympics.
 I’m sure many of you have tried (and failed if you’re anything like me) your hand in at least one extreme sport.
 The best thing about extreme sports is that they’re huge confidence boosters for kids.
 While just playing baseball isn’t usually good enough—you actually need to be good at it—being able to do an extreme sports is an accomplishment in itself.
 That’s why it’s a perfect outlet to help “enhance the health, abilities, personal growth and social engagement of people with autism,” which is what the Basalt, CO based non-profit, Extreme Sports Camp, is all about.